 The newly elected MPs must file an extract from the register of births to the House of Representatives, as well as a declaration disclosing all public offices they hold, or an administrative office.
 Together these documents are called the appointee’s “credentials”.
 The Committee on the Examination of the Credentials of the House of Representatives, composed of “sitting” members of the House, examines every appointee’s credentials.
 On the basis of the reports issued by the polling stations, the committee also examines whether the elections were conducted properly.

 The chairperson of the Committee on the Examination of the Credentials reports on the examination of the credentials of the newly elected MPs in the last sitting of the “old” House.
-In the next sitting all the newly elected MPs are sworn in by the Speaker of the House.
+In the next sitting all the newly elected MPs are sworn in by the President of the House.
 MPs who are appointed in the course of a parliamentary session must also send in their credentials.
 They are sworn in at the beginning of the next sitting of the House.

 At the swearing-in ceremony in the House of Representatives every MP has to take the oath or the affirmation: